libxmq/xmq/README.md

 When you have an xml file in the buffer and you press ctrl-t, you will switch the buffer back and forth between xmq and xml.

-Do `make && sudo make install` to have xmq and xmq-less installed into /usr/local/bin.
+Do `make && sudo make install` to have xmq, xmq-less, xmq-diff, xmq-git-diff and xmq-meld installed into /usr/local/bin.

 # Terminal example